How to improve the retail customer experience? Reimagining the retail customer experience

 Cashless is the new normal.
 In addition to contactless, with multiple delivery options, making them 100% cash-free is a major change.
 This puts a lot of challenge in terms of reconciliation with third-parties and establishing protocols.

 The downside of leveraging third-parties is inflated fees which the customers need to bear.
-To drive better retail customer experience, businesses need to shift to new modes of payment options especially for home deliveries and it should be accommodated within the technology platform.
+To drive better retail customer experience, businesses need to optimize their retail deliveries, shift to new modes of payment options especially for home deliveries and it should be accommodated within the technology platform.

 The Bottom Line